 Masses of small flowers explode in all shades of pink, lavender and white.

 Quite an expansive group that include some gorgeous varieties.
 Blooms are in clusters held on 6-8” stems.
-Some of our favorites are: ‘Green Lace’ and ‘Green Jade’ - Apple green flowers with a bright yellow eye blooming April to June!
+Some of our favorites are: ‘Green Lace’ and ‘Francesca’ - Apple green flowers with a bright yellow eye blooming April to June!
 Zone 6.

 'Victoriana Silver Lace’ - Deep black-brown petals are edged in white, gold eye.
 Zone 5.
 ‘Gold Laced’ (Mahogany Sunrise) - Mahogany flowers edged in gold and gold eye.
 Zone 5.